 URN Sub-Schemes to HTTP"), or explicit URI declaration mechanisms

 could be defined, such as the one proposed below.

 If a URI declaration page only contains URI declarations, how can other

-parties find ancillary assertions about the associated resources?
+parties find other information about the associated resources?

 practice P4: A URI

-should provide links to suggested ancillary assertions about the
+should provide links to other information about the resources whose

 URIs are declared by that page.

 This does not mean that a URI owner should be responsible for providing

 links to all other information about the associated resource.
 But